MikeyJohnsonHydrology/MikeyJohnsonHydrology.github.io/_pages/work_experience.md

 El Dorado Hills, California (December 2021 - Present)

 - Flood control and stormwater engineering with HEC-RAS
-- Water and wastewater systems planning and design with AutoCad Civil 3D
+- Water and wastewater systems planning and design with AutoCAD Civil 3D
 - GIS water system mapping with ArcMap
 - Fire Flow analysis using InfoWater